 Client segmentation refers to arranging your client base into smaller groups according to the level and method of service you provide them.
 Each segment is categorized by different characteristics—characteristics that dictate staff expertise, delivery method, frequency of communications, and much more.
 The characteristics are defined by answering questions such as: How often will you meet with this client in a quarter or a year?
 Does this client require assistance and time from other office staff?
 Is the delivery accomplished through an online portal, email, or paper?
-Does the complexity of their financial situation require more time of your lead advisors?
+Does the complexity of their situation require more time of your lead professionals?

 Client segmentation clarity ultimately comes down to this: how much capacity does each client occupy.
 This capacity can be gauged by grouping your clients by the following attributes:

 JCG Related Article: Staffing: Attracting the Right People to the Right Roles